Traumatic Brain Injury Lawyer Based in San Antonio

 Before achieving the point of maximum medical improvement, a brain injury victim may not have spent everything he or she is likely to on health care.
 Settling a claim early, therefore, could rob the victim of compensation he or she should otherwise receive.
 Settling before a brain surgery you did not realize you needed early on, for instance, could mean not recovering compensation for the cost of the operation.
 It is important to wait until the point of maximum medical improvement before resolving a TBI case.
 Other factors that could delay a traumatic brain injury claim include insurance bad faith, lack of evidence and comparative negligence.

-Hiring a lawyer can help you expedite the TBI claims process as much as possible in San Antonio.
+Hiring a lawyer can help you expedite the TBI claims process as much as possible.
 Your lawyer will know tricks and tips to speed up your case, as well as how to correctly fill out all paperwork the first time around.
 Avoiding common mistakes at the filing stage can reduce the number of issues and delays that make your claim take longer than necessary to resolve.
 If your case does take a year or longer to resolve, your lawyer can keep you informed on its status and any updates every step of the way.